ProvableHQ/welcome/documentation/00_sdk_overview.md

 WebAssembly.

-When compiled with `wasm-pack` JavaScript bindings are generated for the WebAssembly allowing Aleo zero knowledge programs to be used in the browser ande NodeJS.
+When compiled with `wasm-pack` JavaScript bindings are generated for the WebAssembly allowing Aleo zero knowledge programs to be used in the browser and NodeJS.
 This package is available on NPM (linked above).
 The [documentation](./sdk/wasm/00_wasm_installation.md) provides instructions for compiling this [crate](https://github.com/AleoHQ/sdk/tree/testnet3/wasm) and using it in web projects for those interested in building from source.